 Hard Head: Smallville is the king of this trope.
 Lex and Lana have each been knocked out almost 50 times.

+Healing Factor: The Kryptonians, Curtis Knox and Lex possess it.
+Certain drugs can temporarily give anyone this power, with side effects.
 For a while, Chloe had not only the power to heal herself but to heal others, even resurrect them.
 She saved Lois' life once.
-She has since lost that power because of Brainiac.
+She later lost that power because of Brainiac.

 In "Homecoming", both Brainiac (5) and Greg Arkin (the villain of the second episode of the series who returned to his high school reunion to thank Clark for helping him overcome his madness).